-Nova KBM is in the process of setting up an IRB-compliant credit rating system, which will be fully operational at the end of 2018.
-While this system will be used for the purpose of classifying customers and in the processes linked to the process of calculating capital requirements, Nova KBM will continue to use the Standardised Approach for the calculation of capital requirements.
+With that said, Nova KBM is in the process of setting up an IRB-compliant credit rating system, which will be fully operational at the end of 2018.
+While this system will be used for the purpose of classifying customers and in the processes linked to the process of calculating capital requirements, the actual capital requirement for credit risk will still be calculated based on the Standardised Approach.